talex5/async-eio-lwt-chimera/README.md

 - Runs an Eio client that tries using it.

+All code runs in a single domain, and tasks from the three systems are scheduled cooperatively with each other.

 This README.md file can be executed with ocaml-mdx to test the code:

 ```